Join us on a walk with a knowledgeable guide who will share the fascinating historical medicines of the boreal forest from a Cree lineage.

 - Bring extra layers, hat, gloves, back pack, wind/water shell, winter boots, sunglasses, water, Kleenex (for drippy noses from the cold) and a camera

-- If there is ice in the canyon the guide will bring along ice cleats so be sure to let us know your boot size when you book
+- If there is ice on the trail, the guide may bring along ice cleats

 - Cooler weather just means a whole new experience from summer!